-Inspired by Walter Benjamin’s Arcades Project, On the Commodity Trail explores the colourful and fascinating histories of everyday objects.
-Susan Marie Martin finds the author’s writing style, which includes historical ironies, and parallels between concepts and lived experience, have created a text accessible to a broad, curious readership.
+Inspired by Walter Benjamin’s Arcades Project, On the Commodity Trail by Alison Hulme explores the colourful and fascinating histories of everyday objects.
+Susan Marie Martin finds the author’s writing style, including historical ironies and parallels between concepts and lived experience, has created a text accessible to a broad, curious readership.

 ‘Euro shop’, ‘pound shop’, ‘dollar store’.
 The name varies but the premise is the same: commodities sold at low prices.
 For many the relationship with the ‘bargain’ shop is fraught by love and loathing.
 Loathing is prompted by the cheap nonessentials, and the thought of the sweatshop labour that produced them.
 Love comes from the pursuit of a bargain, and the smug feeling that we have not been exploited.